 Liz is an experienced trial attorney, who concentrates her practice in liability litigation.
 Liz represents clients in the insurance and fire suppression industries.
-In addition, Liz has particular experience in employment matters, having counseled and defended employers at all phases of litigation both court and in administrative proceedings.
+In addition, Liz has particular experience in employment matters, having counseled and defended employers at all phases of litigation in both court and in administrative proceedings.
 She has handled wage-and-hour actions and employment disputes, as well as business disputes and general civil litigation.
 Liz has experience in all phases of litigation, including defending jury trials; developing, preparing and presenting witnesses; and briefing and arguing dispositive motions.

 Liz’s motion practice successes include litigation-ending dispositive motion victories in both state and federal courts in Missouri and Kansas.
 Her trial experience includes defense verdicts in single-plaintiff employment litigation, as well as common law claims.
 Significantly, Liz recently received an order from the U.S. District Court for the District of Kansas, granting summary judgment on all nine of a former employee’s counts against a large area automotive manufacturer.
 In addition, Liz received an oral ruling from the bench granting her motion for summary judgment, filed in Kansas state court, on behalf of an area packaging solutions company.